 The Sovereignty of God by Arthur W. Pink

 One of the first Christian books I read, and one that has had a lasting impact on me.
 Pink's book is a thorough and robust explanation of the sovereignty of God in creation, providence and salvation.
+I was probably a Calvinist ever since reading this classic.

 Systematic Theology by Louis Berkhof